 Best Evidence Summaries

 In 1992, Antman et al2 published an article that compared the recommendations of experts for management of patients with myocardial infarction to the evidence that was available at the time the recommendations were made.
 Figures 2-1 and 2-2 summarize their results in forest plots.
 Both are cumulative meta-analyses: the first of thrombolytic therapy for myocardial infarction and the second for lidocaine antiarrhythmic therapy.
 In both cases, the line in the center represents an odds ratio of 1.0 (treatment is neither beneficial or harmful).
 As in any forest plot, the dots represent the best estimates of treatment effect (often from individual studies; in this case from the totality of accumulated evidence), and the associated lines represent the 95% confidence intervals (CIs).

 Abbreviation: CI, confidence interval; RCTs, randomized clinical trials.

 This is a cumulative meta-analysis of thrombolytic therapy for myocardial infarction.
 The line down the center, the odds ratio, equals 1.0.
 The dots represent best estimates, and the lines around the dots are 95% CIs.
-The numbers on the left side of the ...
+The numbers on the left ...